abdallahelnshar123-ux/Islami/README.md

 flutter run
 ```

----

-## 👨‍💻 Author
+## 👨‍💻 Author & License

 **Abdallah Samir Elnshar**

 This app is part of a series of projects developed during my journey at **Route Academy**.

-Thank you for checking out my work!
+Thank you for checking out my work! 🙏

+This project is open source and available under the **MIT License**.